kgicheha/networkPlusNotes/notesUdemy.md

 For jitters in VOIP and video streaming, consider buffering or increasing speed.
 Make sure the patch cable specification is up-to-date with the network speed If switch lights are not blinking, try different ports or check if it’s an uplink port

+Horizontal runs go through the plenum space
+The equipment room is where all devices eventual connect to The work area is where an end-user would be